SAP-samples/teched2023-XP262/README.md

 ## Description

-This repository contains the material for the SAP TechEd 2022 session called Session ID - Session Title.
+This repository contains the material for the SAP TechEd 2022 session called XP262 - Combining SAP BTP Technologies in SAP’s New Entry Point Experience

 ## Overview